Copeman-1/EUP-Menu/README.md

 Invalid submenu path: Ensure the entered path (e.g., "Police/Patrol") matches existing menus/submenus exactly.

 🌟 Contributing
 Found a bug or have a feature idea?
 Open an issue or submit a pull request!
-We welcome contributions to make EUP Menu even better.
+We welcome contributions to make the EUP Menu even better.

 Ready to level up your server's uniform system?
 Install EUP Menu and let your players create their perfect outfits! 🚓👨‍🚒